9001/copyparty/README.md

 * firefox refuses to connect over https, saying "Secure Connection Failed" or "SEC_ERROR_BAD_SIGNATURE", but the usual button to "Accept the Risk and Continue" is not shown
   * firefox has corrupted its certstore; fix this by exiting firefox, then find and delete the file named `cert9.db` somewhere in your firefox profile folder

+* the server keeps saying `thank you for playing` when I try to access the website
+  * you've gotten banned for malicious traffic! if this happens by mistake, and you're running a reverse-proxy and/or something like cloudflare, see [real-ip](#real-ip) on how to fix this

 * copyparty seems to think I am using http, even though the URL is https
   * your reverse-proxy is not sending the `X-Forwarded-Proto: https` header; this could be because your reverse-proxy itself is confused.
 Ensure that none of the intermediates (such as cloudflare) are terminating https before the traffic hits your entrypoint